 What is telemedicine?

 When considering what is telemedicine, it is important to know that is covers a range of medical requirements apart from just dispensation of medicine.
-Telemedicine covers all health services that can be provided remotely through the use of technology.
+Telemedicine or telehealth services covers all health services that can be provided remotely through the use of technology.
 It is usually done via telephone or video call and aims at helping you stay in touch or get in touch with your medical professional.

 Telemedicine covers a number of health services such as:

 - Regular health check up